Linking discrete and continuous models of cell birth and migration: Discussion

-To simplify our initial study, we considered the dynamics of one cell population (i.e., melanophores in the main text and xanthophores in SI), but pattern formation in zebrafish skin involves multiple cell types and longer-range interactions.
+To simplify our initial study, we considered the dynamics of one cell population (i.e., melanophores in the main text and xanthophores in the SI-\S6), but pattern formation in zebrafish skin involves multiple cell types and longer-range interactions, as we highlight in Supplementary Fig.~1.
 Future work may extend our pipeline to construct more realistic continuous models with multiple cell types and interaction neighborhoods.
 Related to this, the initial conditions that we designed allowed us to make one-to-one comparisons between discrete- and continuous-model densities, but this may not always be possible.
 More realistic zebrafish models (i.e., \cite{volkening2015,volkening2018,volkening2020,Owen2020}) produce patterns that are more complicated than our box and stripe motifs.
-This means that ensemble-averaging stochastic ABM realizations may not retain information about the length scales inherent in patterns.
+This means that ensemble-averaging stochastic ABM realisations may not retain information about the length scales inherent in patterns.
 For such cases, fitting parameters based on summary statistics (e.g., pair-correlation functions \cite{bull2022}, pattern-simplicity scores \cite{Miyazawa2020}, or persistent-homology approaches \cite{McGuirl2020}) may be more useful, and we plan to address this in future work.
-These and other directions move us toward constructing interpretable, analytically tractable continuous models of self-organization, increasing our understanding of biological pattern formation more broadly.
+These and other directions move us toward constructing interpretable, analytically tractable continuous models of self-organisation, increasing our understanding of biological pattern formation more broadly.